 The Ten Fetters of Buddhism

 The first five Fetters (orambhagiya-samyojana) of the Ten Fetters play an important role in the final outcome of one of the best stories in Buddhism, the meeting of Upaka the Ascetic and the Buddha on the road to Benares.
-Best based on two points, both systematically overlooked or ignored in Zen and Buddhism overall, and, when and if not overlooked, underemphasized.
+I call it the best based on two points, both systematically overlooked or ignored in Zen and Buddhism overall, and, when and if not overlooked, underemphasized.

 Over and over you hear the Buddha never said nor claimed to be Enlightened, so much so practically, that those that say it have said it so many times that they now claim among themselves by citing each other that is must be so.
 However, the Majjhima Nikaya MN-26 claims quite clearly otherwise.
 The second part "best" refers to the first but has more to do with the Buddha's Enlightenment as viewed by an outsider rather than his own awareness to it.
 Upaka meets the Buddha walking on the road to Benares.
 The Buddha tells him he (the Buddha) "is an all Enlightened one beholden to no teacher."
 Upaka SEES NOTHING in the Buddha that would indicated the Buddha's statement as carrying weight and, apparently unimpressed, replies, "It must be so, friend," and wanders off.